-We are dedicated to improving the quality of legal services provided to people as they age and people with special needs.
+We are dedicated to improving the quality of legal services provided to older adults and people with disabilities.

 NAELA members, working together and